deckhouse/sds-replicated-volume/docs/FAQ.md

 ## Troubleshooting

 Problems can occur at different levels of component operation.
-This simple cheat sheet will help you quickly navigate through the diagnosis of various problems with the LINSTOR-created volumes:
+This cheat sheet will help you quickly navigate through the diagnosis of various problems with the LINSTOR-created volumes:

 ![LINSTOR cheatsheet](./images/linstor-debug-cheatsheet.svg)
 <!--- Source: https://docs.google.com/drawings/d/19hn3nRj6jx4N_haJE0OydbGKgd-m8AUSr0IqfHfT6YA/edit --->